tiagoantao/ty_cli/README.md

 `python hello.py Randi`

+### Named parameters

-If you want, you can force the naming on parameters on the CLI:
+If you want, you can force the naming on parameters on the CLI (exactly as you would force it in Python, of course):

 ```python
 from ty_cli import cli